modernweb-dev/web/docs/docs/dev-server/plugins/storybook.md

 ### Project types

-We currently supported `preact` and `web-components` project types.
+We currently support `preact` and `web-components` project types.
 This corresponds to the Storybook "Framework".

 Other project types could be supported, let us know if you are interested in this.

-### preview.js
+### main.js and preview.js

-We read a `.storybook/preview.js` file like regular storybook.
+We read the `.storybook/main.js` and `.storybook/preview.js` files like regular storybook.

 ### Customizing storybook directory